nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 15 - Chains of Gold.md

 - **Key Event:** Magister Vane visits Angelica's cell and explains his "calculus" for purging Sector 12 to ensure the ship's survival.
   - _Key Dialog:_ **Magister Vane:** "If I do not purge Sector 12, the life support fails in six months.
 Everyone dies...
 It is not cruelty.
 It is calculus."
-  - _Character Defining Moment:_ **Angelica Vance** — Rejects Vane's mathematical justification, accusing him of hoarding resources and manufactured scarcity.
+  - _Character Defining Moment:_ **Angelica Ward** — Rejects Vane's mathematical justification, accusing him of hoarding resources and manufactured scarcity.

 ### Scene 3: The Socialite's War